google/WebFundamentals/src/content/en/tools/workbox/index.md

 different build tools.
 The [`workbox-build`](https://github.com/GoogleChrome/workbox/tree/master/packages/workbox-build) module is a portable Node module that can generate a file manifest or service worker to work with `workbox-sw`.
-The `workbox-build` module can be used with Gulp, NPM scripts, or many other Node-based build tools.
+Use the `workbox-build` module with Gulp, NPM scripts, or many other Node-based build tools.

 Workbox also includes a